 When you take your Pom for a brisk walk or if you play with him and he runs around and expends energy, it also keeps his muscles maintained whilst still allowing those muscles to stretch.
 These exercises will improve blood flow and overall heart health.

-Whether you’re going for walks with your Pom or letting him play in the local dog park, these are ideal chances to teach him or fine tune his interactions with other people and dogs as well.
-If you can slowly increase the amount of meet-and-greets and the time spent in social activities, this can help him through any anxiety issues that may flare up when forced to socialise, especially if he’s shy to begin with.
+Whether you’re going for walks with your Pom or letting him play in the local dog park, these are ideal chances to teach him or fine-tune his interactions with other people and dogs as well.
+If you can slowly increase the number of meet-and-greets and the time spent in social activities, this can help him through any anxiety issues that may flare up when forced to socialize, especially if he’s shy, to begin with.

 How much walking does a Pomeranian need?
 A small dog, such as a Pomeranian, should have 15-20 minutes of regular exercise that boosts his heart rate moderately.
-If you intend going on a longer walk, carry your Pomeranian part of the way or invest in a doggie stroller.
+If you intend to go on a longer walk, carry your Pomeranian part of the way or invest in a doggie stroller.

 Choose the ideal route: In an ideal world, it’s smart to only walk on roads with footpaths.
 Walking out onto the road as cars rapidly flyby can be extremely dangerous.
 You can’t always predict how your dog will react to cars, especially if they toot horns or yell out.
 If your home area isn’t good for walks, you should strongly consider driving to a park so you can have a safe walk without any stress for both you and your Pom.